4tegs/gravelmaps/README.md

 ## Special

-ReplaceTyp.cmd is made for changing the layout of gravelmaps.
+ReplaceTyp.cmd is made for changing the layout of gravelmaps images.
 To run it, you need
 <ol>
 <li>the TYP Files </li>
 <li>gmt.exe </li>
 <li>be_invisible.cmd </li>
 <li>be_visible.cmd </li>
 </ol>
+Simply drag & drop the img file onto replace_typ.cmd.

 ## Licence
 © Gravelmaps cartography is licensed under CC-BY-NC-SA,